-For 2016 Ibanez has introduced some serious upgrades to their Soundgear lineup, with innovative electronics, tonewoods, hardware and body styles.
+In recent years Ibanez has introduced some serious upgrades to their Soundgear lineup, with innovative electronics, tonewoods, hardware, and body styles.
 I started out playing a Soundgear over 20 years ago, and Ibanez has continually improved in the design since then.

 Beginners should check out the GSR200.
 It's one of the best starter bass guitars you are going to find, especially players who are into metal and hard rock.
 If you are new to this, the GSR200 is a great first instrument.

 Washburn has been around for over 125 years, and they’ve sure had their ups and downs during that time.
 In the Washburn bass lineup today you’ll find their high-end Stu Hamm signature model, but Washburn also makes some great intermediate instruments for reasonable prices.